Fort Parker massacre: James Pratt Plummer

 James Pratt, son of Luther Martin Thomas Plummer and Rachel Parker Plummer, was separated from his mother (who never knew about his further fate) and was soon given away to another Comanche band.
 Late in 1842 he was ransomed and in 1843 reunited with his grandfather James W. Parker.
 Parker refused to return his grandson to his father, claiming that Luther Plummer had not even paid any money for his family's ransom.
 Even when the latter appealed successfully to the Governor of Texas, Parker refused to return his grandson.
 Luther Plummer later remarried and fathered another child, and then did not pursue the matter any further.
 James Pratt Plummer married twice and had four children.
 He enlisted in the Confederate Army during the Civil War and died from pneumonia in 1862 after suffering from typhoid.

 Elizabeth Duty Kellogg

 In late May 1836, Elizabeth Kellogg was taken by a band of Kichai Indians, which she took for "Kitchawas".
 In summer, Delaware Indians purchased Mrs. Kellogg and sold her to her brother-in-law James W. Parker in August 1836 for 150 dollars (the money was sent by Sam Houston).
 She was reunited with her sister Martha Duty on September 6, 1836.
+Her life after captivity lacks documentation, though it is known that she had died by 1861.